An important notice from Kadiant:

 As part of our risk mitigation, Kadiant Health Checks include questions and steps to measure the existence of these symptoms.

-- Families and caregivers should cancel if the client or a household member is experiencing any symptoms (including if a household member/client has any symptoms or is awaiting test results, any international travel/travel from an area that has widespread community transmission)
+- Families and caregivers should cancel and notify Scheduling and their case supervisor if the client or a household member is experiencing any symptoms (including if a household member/client has any symptoms or is awaiting test results, any international travel/travel from an area that has widespread community transmission)

 Questions on Health Check

-- Have you or any member of your household traveled outside of the United States or to any area within the United States that has widespread, ongoing community transmission of COVID-19 in the last 14 days?
+- 1. Temperature check is completed2.
+Have you or any member of your household traveled outside of the United States or to any area within the United States that has widespread, ongoing community transmission of COVID-19 in the last 14 days?

 Symptoms & What to Do